My Lai massacre: Public revelation and consequences

-In May 1970, a sergeant who participated in Operation Speedy Express wrote a confidential letter to then Army Chief of Staff Westmoreland describing civilian killings he said were on the scale of the massacre occurring as "a My Lai each month for over a year" during 1968–69.
-Two other letters to this effect from enlisted soldiers to military leaders in 1971, all signed "Concerned Sergeant", were uncovered within declassified National Archive documents.
-The letters describe common occurrences of civilian killings during population pacification operations.
-Army policy also stressed very high body counts and this resulted in dead civilians being marked down as combatants.
-Alluding to indiscriminate killings described as unavoidable, the commander of the 9th Infantry Division, then Major General Julian Ewell, in September 1969, submitted a confidential report to Westmoreland and other generals describing the countryside in some areas of Vietnam as resembling the battlefields of Verdun.

 In July 1969, the Office of Provost Marshal General of the Army began to examine the evidence regarding possible criminal charges.
 Eventually, Calley was charged with several counts of premeditated murder in September 1969, and 25 other officers and enlisted men were later charged with related crimes.

 In April 1972, Congressman Les Aspin sued the Department of Defense in District Court to reveal the Peers Commission.
 Following the massacre a Pentagon task force called the Vietnam War Crimes Working Group (VWCWG) investigated alleged atrocities which were committed against South Vietnamese civilians by U.S. troops and created a secret archive of some 9,000 pages which documents 320 alleged incidents from 1967 to 1971 including seven massacres in which at least 137 civilians died; 78 additional attacks targeting noncombatants in which at least 57 were killed, 56 were wounded and 15 were sexually assaulted; and 141 incidents of U.S. soldiers torturing civilian detainees or prisoners of war.
 203 U.S. personnel were charged with crimes, 57 of them were court-martialed and 23 of them were convicted.
 The VWCWG also investigated over 500 additional alleged atrocities but it could not verify them.